-See why you should consider turning your DAO into an LLC.
+See why you may want to consider turning your DAO into an LLC in Wyoming.

 Since decentralized autonomous organizations (DAOs) were given the same rights as limited liability companies (LLCs) in Wyoming, the blockchain and cryptocurrency industries are seeing this as a game changer in business formation and business ownership.